roofrack/dotfiles/README.md

  6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a virtualbox issue.
 I have symlinked this as well to dotfiles directory so should work.

+ 7. Tmux installed with pacman.
+May want to install tpm (a tmux plugin manager by... clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm)